eliona-smart-building-assistant/kentix-one-app/README.md

 # Eliona app to access KentixONE devices
-This [Eliona app for KentixONE](https://github.com/eliona-smart-building-assistant/kentix-one-app) connects the [KentixONE devices](https://kentix.com/en/kentixone/) to an [Eliona](https://www.eliona.io/) enviroment.
+This [Eliona app for KentixONE](https://github.com/eliona-smart-building-assistant/kentix-one-app) connects the [KentixONE devices](https://kentix.com/en/kentixone/) to an [Eliona](https://www.eliona.io/) environment.

 This app collects data from KentixONE devices such as AccessManager, AlarmManager and MultiSensor and passes their data to Eliona.
 Each device corresponds to an asset in an Eliona project.